Here are some frequently asked questions. Yes, I actually have been asked (variants of) these questions relatively frequently.

 I have a different race/religion/sexuality/gender presentation/other notable identity marker than the typical Georgian.
 Should I come to Georgia?

 Yes.
-Georgians are very tolerant of difference and hate crimes are incredibly rare.
+Georgians are very tolerant of difference and hate crimes are very rare.

 Georgians are unabashedly curious about some things that Westerners would consider taboo, so if you look at all different from a Georgian you will get stared at (and sometimes strangers will try to touch you, I guess to see if you’re real or something).
 If this sort of thing disturbs you, think twice about visiting the regions and villages (and Gldani), where it is much more pronounced.